matys1/lab1-web/Notes/Notes.md

 </html>
 ```

 - Some HTML tags have two parts.
 An opening tag and a closing tag.
-For example, \<body> Some Text \</body>.
+For example, `<body>` Some Text `</body>`.

 - Some have only 1 part (also called an empty tag).
-Adding the / in the empty tags used to be a requirement but that's no longer the case in HTML5. \<meta> is an empty tag in the above example.
+Adding the / in the empty tags used to be a requirement but that's no longer the case in HTML5. `<meta>` is an empty tag in the above example.

-- You can specify additonal attributes in tags, for example charset in the \<meta> tag like \<meta charset="utf-8">.
+- You can specify additonal attributes in tags, for example charset in the `<meta>` tag like `<meta charset="utf-8">`.

-- Basic strcuctural HTML tags:
+### Basic strcuctural HTML tags

 ```HTML
 <p></p> - paragraph (closing </p> tag is optional); skips a line between paragraphs